Yetminster & Ryme Intrinseca Parishes

-Amenities within the village include A Health Centre with pharmacy; St Andrew’s Primary School with a play group attached; a Veterinary Practice; a Village Stores; a Hairdresser; a Post Office; 2 cafes; an Antiques market and an Art Gallery.
+Amenities within the village include A Health Centre with pharmacy; St Andrew’s Primary School with a play group attached; a Veterinary Practice; a Village Store and post office; a cafe and Art Gallery and an Antiques Market.
 There is also a Montessori Nursery.
 A small industrial site by the railway station has a Joinery, Garage, Carpet Business, Car Body Repair Shop; Gear Box Engineering; Animal Feed Store; Antique Warehouse and a Motor Parts Business.

 There is a pub ‘The White Hart’ in the High Street which is where the “Yetties” first played.